ACCLA Logo

 FEBRUARY 2006

-The next meeting of the Ancient Coin Club of Los Angeles will be held on Sunday February 12, 2006 at the usual time of 1:00 P.M.
-The venue will as usual be the Balboa Mission Town Hall, 16916 San Fernando Mission Blvd., Granada Hills.
-Dr. Marty Kenigsberg will present "Learning About Jewish History From Judean Coins".
+The next meeting of the Ancient Coin Club of Los Angeles will be held on Sunday February 12, 2006 at the usual time of 1:00 P.M at the Balboa Mission Town Hall, Granada Hills.
+Dr. Marty Kenigsberg will present Learning About Jewish History From Judean Coins.

+The January meeting featured the Instrallation of Officers and the Annual Banquet.
 Officers and Board members for the year 2006 were installed as follows:

 President: Bob Effler

-Vice-President/Program Chairman: Roger Burry
+Vice President/Program Chairman: Roger Burry

 Secretary: David Stepsay